quay/quay-performance-scripts/README.md

       listening on.
 3. Deploy the performance tests job: `kubectl create -f deploy/test.job.yaml -n $NAMESPACE`

 At this point, a Job with a single pod should be running.
-The job will output a decent amount of information to the logs if you'd like to watch its progress.
+The Job will output a decent amount of information to the logs if you'd like to watch its progress.
 Eventually, the Job gets to a point where it will perform tests against the registry aspects of the container (using podman) and will create other Jobs to